Deborah Boardman

 Deborah Lynn Boardman (born 1974) is an American lawyer and jurist serving since 2021 as a United States district judge of the U.S. District Court for the District of Maryland.
 She was a United States magistrate judge for the District of Maryland from 2019 to 2021.

 Early life and education

 Boardman was born in 1974 in Silver Spring, Maryland, and grew up in Frederick, Maryland.
-She has been described as being of Palestinian descent on her mother's side.
+She is of Palestinian descent on her mother's side.
 She graduated summa cum laude from Villanova University in 1996 with a Bachelor of Arts.
 From 1996 to 1997, Boardman was a Fulbright Scholar in Amman, Jordan.
 She then attended the University of Virginia School of Law, where she was an editor of the Virginia Law Review.
 She graduated in 2000 with a Juris Doctor.

 Legal career

 From 2000 to 2001, Boardman was a law clerk to U.S. District Judge James C. Cacheris of the U.S. District Court for the Eastern District of Virginia.
 From 2001 to 2008, she worked as an associate at Hogan & Hartson (now Hogan Lovells) in Washington, D.C., where she was selected to serve as the senior associate in the pro bono department.
 From 2008 to 2019, she served at the Federal Public Defender's Office for the District of Maryland, including four years as the first assistant federal public defender.